aryanbdps9/parallel-mcts-arena-rs/HYBRID_ALLOCATOR_DESIGN.md

 - The atomic set-and-check of the deleted bit ensures that each node is only processed (and freed) once, even if multiple workers reach it via different paths.
 - No node will be missed, as all descendants are visited from the known subtree roots.
 - No ancestor will be deleted before its descendants in a way that causes missed nodes, because the deleted bit prevents double-processing and the traversal is exhaustive from each root.
 - Dynamic partitioning (atomic work queue/counter) ensures efficient load balancing and prevents bottlenecks from large subtrees.
+Static partitioning is not used.

 **Key Points:**